civic-interconnect/civic-dev/DEVELOPER.md

 git push origin main

 # when ready, update version in release.ps1
-# then run it (it will add-commit-push changes and new tag)
+# then run release.ps1 (it will add-commit-push changes and new tag)
 ./release.ps1
 ```